 - When parents ask you to disclose information about their child, you must consider whether the parent is entitled to the information.

-If members have questions about a child's capacity to control access to his or her own record or about parental rights of access, call the CMPA for advice.
+If you have questions about a child's capacity to control access to their medical record, or about parental rights of access, contact us.